CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 **Enter the Chromebook recovery mode**: Press and hold Esc + Refresh, then press Power.
 Let go of Power.
 When a message shows on the screen, let go of the other keys.
 (On some Chromebook models: Press and hold Esc + Maximize , then press Power .
 Let go of Power.)

-You should see one of these messages: "Chrome OS is missing or damaged.
+You should see one of these messages: "ChromeOS is missing or damaged.
 Please insert a recovery USB stick or SD card." or "Please insert a recovery USB stick or SD card."
 (BTW, at the bottom of the page you can also see the HWID of your model

 ![Recovery Mode page](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome.jpg)